-My understanding of how to love yourself went one step further when I stumbled onto Mimi Clark’s Twin Flame Journey posts.
-For the sake of simplicity, let’s think of “twin flame” as a romantic partner.
+My understanding of how to love myself went one step further when I stumbled onto a post by astrologer Mimi Clark.
 Remember what it felt like the last time you were in love?
-In You are the Hero of Your Twin Flame Journey, Mimi says:
+Mimi drives it home when she says:

-What you felt with your twin, was something that exists in you at this very moment.
+What you felt…was something that exists in you at this very moment.
 The light you felt was light within magnetized to the surface by the connection.
-It’s not up to your twin to fulfill you…it’s not up to your twin to bring you your joy.
+It’s not up to your [partner] to fulfill you…it’s not up to your [partner] to bring you your joy.
 What you feel in that connection is a reflection of who you are, and a glimmer of the energy you are capable of.
-It’s time to notice how you feel, and where you may be relying on energy out side of you to feel good or feel better.
+It’s time to notice how you feel, and where you may be relying on energy outside of you to feel good or feel better.

 How Self Love Really Works

-My love yourself ah-ha moment came during a conversation with parenting coach Christina Cline Schneider.
-The focus of our discussion was co-parenting, but when she reached her explanation about feelings and needs, I stopped her mid-sentence.
+Building on Mimi’s insight, my big self love ah-ha moment came during a conversation with parenting coach Christina Cline Schneider.
+The focus of our discussion was co-parenting, but when she explained the connection between feelings and needs, I stopped her mid-sentence.
 Something had clicked in my head:

 True, feel-good self love comes from recognizing and meeting our own needs.

-What I’m talking about here is targeted self care on steroids.
-This is beyond bubble baths and pedicures.
-Here’s how to do it.
+This kind of self love is beyond bubble baths and pedicures.
+It involves targeted self care.
+Here’s how to do it:

 1. Acknowledge Your Feelings

 Like Mimi said, it’s time to notice how you feel.
-This is something I’m helping my 3 year old learn to do by reflecting his feelings back to him in concrete language.
+This is something I helped my three-year-old learn to do by reflecting his feelings back to him in concrete language.
 When he throws himself on the ground and cries, I say “You seem upset.”
 When he runs in circles and laughs, I say “You’re happy today!”
 As adults we can refine our vocabulary even more by sitting with our feelings and trying on different names for them—uncomfortable, overwhelmed, anxious, rested, peaceful, content.

 2. Identify Your Needs